vmware/vic-product/docs/user_doc/vic_vsphere_admin/ts_register_psc_fails.md

     * `--defaultUserPrefix`: (Optional) The prefix for the user names of the example users.
 If you did not change this during OVA deployment, the default is `vic`.
 If you specify `--defaultUserPrefix` you must also specify `--defaultUserPassword`.
     * `--defaultUserPassword`: (Optional) The password for the example users.
 The password must follow the rules set for vSphere.
 If you did not change this during OVA deployment, the default is `VicPro!23`.
 If you specify `--defaultUserPassword` you must also specify `--defaultUserPrefix`.

-    In the following example, parameters that you must specify are highlighted in **bold**.
+    In the following example, parameters that you must update are highlighted in **bold**.
+Copy the other parameters as they are shown in the example.

     <pre>java -jar /etc/vmware/admiral/admiral-auth-psc-1.2.0-SNAPSHOT-command.jar
      --command=register